 It’s that time of year again.
 The new year is upon us.
 It’s time to refocus, reflect, and resolve to better ourselves.
 For 2017, let’s strive for health and wellness.
 Above all, let’s quit smoking, spend less time online, get more sleep, be more active, and start eating healthily.

-On average, a smokers lifespan is about 10 years less than a non-smoker.
+On average, a smoker’s lifespan is about 10 years less than a non-smoker.
 Moreover, it’s been long understood that cigarettes contribute to cancer, and they’ve also been connected to heart disease.
 Mortality rates for both cancer and heart disease – the two leading causes of death in America – could be significantly reduced if America collectively gave up smoking.

-Luckily, cigarettes are so heavily stigmatized for their health risks, that less are taking up the habit and more are attempting to quit.
+Luckily, cigarettes are so heavily stigmatized for their health risks, that fewer are taking up the habit and more are attempting to quit.
 However, people are turning away from traditional cigarettes to electronic cigarette smoking.
 The growing popularity of e-cigs may be due to the misconception that they are a safer alternative.
 This is simply not true.
 E-cigs contain nicotine and several other carcinogens.
 Even the surgeon general has dubbed e-cigs a public health risk.

 Breaking a habit is never easy, especially when it’s as addictive as smoking.
 Start by picking a quit date and resolve to stick to it.
 Then surround yourself with friends and family who can support and encourage you.
 Lastly, ask your doctor about drugs and behavioral therapies that may be able to help you quit.